-This is a warm, deeply flavorful and the authentic Mutton Korma/Qorma recipe with the traditional, classic flavor and simple, easy-to-follow instructions.
+This is a warm, deeply flavorful and authentic Mutton Korma/Qorma recipe with the traditional, classic flavour and simple, easy-to-follow instructions.
 Korma or qorma is a famous or in fact iconic Pakistani dish.
-It is often served in weddings as “Shadiyon wala Korma“.
-Rich in spices along with aromatic ingredients like kewra or saffron, nuts addition such as almonds or cashews are often used which infuse all of the authentic and royal flavors.
+It is often served at weddings as “Shadiyon wala Korma”.
+Rich in spices along with aromatic ingredients like kewra or saffron, nuts addition such as almonds or cashews is often used which infuse all of the authentic and royal flavours.

 Table of content: